NEW HAMPSHIRE HOMESCHOOLING COALITION

 Section 3.
 Dues shall be fixed annually by the Board of Representatives not later than October 15 of each year.

 Section 4.
-Statements of dues payable shall be sent annually to each Member Family in January.
+Statements of dues payable shall be sent annually to each Member in January.
 Any initial membership dues paid after July 1 shall be for an amount one-half the annual dues.
 Members whose dues are not paid within two months of such notification shall be suspended from Membership in the Coalition.

 ARTICLE III.
 NONMEMBER ASSOCIATES